cheewee2000/Darkball-Blinks/README.md

 ## Issues
-- no juicy animations yet
+- needs more juicy animations?